cheuklau/mocs-platform/README.md

 ## Infrastructure-as-Code Tools

 In summary, [Terraform](https://www.terraform.io) and [Packer](https://www.packer.io/intro/) are used to provision a [Kubernetes](https://kubernetes.io) cluster on AWS.
 All of the required data engineering tools are deployed as a [Helm](https://helm.sh) application on Kubernetes.
-[Traefik](https://traefik.io)is used to route all external and internal traffic.
+[Traefik](https://traefik.io) is used to route all external and internal traffic.
 [Prometheus](https://prometheus.io) will be used to monitor metrics (e.g., CPU, memory) on the cluster, application and pod level.
 [Elastic Stack](https://www.elastic.co) will be used for centralized logging.
 The official documentations are linked above.
 For more information on a specific techonology's usage see `/src/<technology>/README.md`.

 ## Data Engineering Tools